itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ## Run Simulation

 Now that we have specified the parameters of the simulation, we can use the function `simulate!` to generate retirement numbers and save them to the `Logger` object.
 As shown below, `simulate!` requires our `Model` object, `Logger` object, and the number of repetitions.
-The optional configuration object is passed as a variable keyword using `; config...`, which maps the nested keywords in the `NamedTuple` to the corresponding keywords defined in the `simulate!` method signature.
-Those `NamedTuples` are then passed to the appropriate update functions.

 ```@example basic
-simulate!(model, logger, n_reps; config...)
+simulate!(model, logger, n_reps)
 ```

 The code block below plots net worth as a function of age.
 The time steps are contained in `times` and net worth is contained within the `Logger` object.